mkounkel/SEDFit/README.md

 ```
-x=SEDFit(ra,dec,radius,**kwargs)
+x=SEDFit(ra,dec,radius=radius,**kwargs)
 ```
 Initializes SED fitting

-Required keywords:<br>
+Recommended keywords:<br>
-- ra: Right Ascention of the target, can be in decimal or hexadecimal format, float or a string.<br>
+- ra: Right Ascention of the target, can be in decimal or hexadecimal format, float or a string.
-- dec: Declination of the target, can be in decimal or hexadecimal format, float or a string.<br>
+- dec: Declination of the target, can be in decimal or hexadecimal format, float or a string.
-- radius: Radius in arcseconds around which to search Vizier for photometry.<br>
+- radius: Radius in arcseconds around which to search Vizier for photometry. (default=1 arcsec)

+If coordinates are not provided, initializes a generic star to compute model photometry.

 Optional keywords:<br>
 - grid_type: Which theoretical SEDs should be used for fitting.
-Options: 'kurucz' (default, Kurucz 1992), 'coelho' (Coelho 2014), 'btsettl' (Allard et al. 2011), 'phoenix' (Husser et al. 2013) <br>
+Options: 'btsettl' (default, Allard et al. 2011), 'kurucz' (Kurucz 1992), 'coelho' (Coelho 2014), 'phoenix' (Husser et al. 2013)
+- frame: reference frame for the coordinates (ICRS by default)
+- write: whether to save a fits file containing photometry after querying (default True)
+- filename: FITS filename where photometry ang Gaia metadata is/should be saved, uses coordinates as default, string
-- use_gaia_params: Whether Gaia astrometry should be downloaded to estimate distances, true by default, boolean<br>
+- use_gaia_params: Whether Gaia astrometry should be downloaded to estimate distances, true by default, boolean
-- use_gaia_xp: Whether Gaia XP spectrum should be used or not, true by default, boolean<br>
+- use_gaia_xp: Whether Gaia XP spectrum should be used or not, true by default, boolean
-- gaia_params: FITS filename where Gaia astrometry is/should be saved, uses coordinates as default, string<br>
-- flux_filename: FITS filename where photometry is/should be saved, uses coordinates as default, string<br>
-- gaia_filename: FITS filename where Gaia spectrum is/should be saved, uses coordinates as default, string<br>
 - download_flux: Whether flux should be (re-)downloaded.
-False by default if flux_filename file already exists, boolean<br>
+False by default if flux_filename file already exists, boolean
 - download_gaia: Whether Gaia XP spectrum should be (re-)downloaded.
-False by default if gaia_filename file already exists, boolean<br>
+False by default if gaia_filename file already exists, boolean
-- gaia: Whether Gaia fluxes (G, BP, RP) should be downloaded, True by default, boolean<br>
-- sdss: Whether SDSS fluxes (u,g,r,i,z) should be downloaded, True by default, boolean<br>
-- panstarrs: Whether PanSTARRS fluxes (g,r,i,z,y) should be downloaded, True by default, boolean<br>
-- johnson: Whether Johnson fluxes (U,B,V,R,I) should be downloaded, True by default, boolean<br>
-- cousins: Whether Cousins fluxes (U,B,V,R,I) should be downloaded, True by default, boolean<br>
-- tmass: Whether WISE fluxes (W1, W2, W3, W4) should be downloaded, True by default, boolean<br>
-- galex: Whether GALEX fluxes (FUV, NUV) should be downloaded, True by default, boolean<br>
 - parallax_sigma: Range of distances that should be used in fitting based on Gaia parallax and corresponding uncertainty, default is 3 sigma.
+- nstar: How many stars to initialize, default is 1.
+- maxav: Specify maximum av along the line of sight, will query Fitzpatrick (1999) map by default.

+- gaia: Whether Gaia fluxes (G, BP, RP) should be downloaded, True by default, boolean
+- sdss: Whether SDSS fluxes (u,g,r,i,z) should be downloaded, True by default, boolean
+- panstarrs: Whether PanSTARRS fluxes (g,r,i,z,y) should be downloaded, True by default, boolean
+- johnson: Whether Johnson fluxes (U,B,V,R,I) should be downloaded, True by default, boolean
+- cousins: Whether Cousins fluxes (U,B,V,R,I) should be downloaded, True by default, boolean
+- tmass: Whether WISE fluxes (W1, W2, W3, W4) should be downloaded, True by default, boolean
+- galex: Whether GALEX fluxes (FUV, NUV) should be downloaded, True by default, boolean
+- wise: Whether WISE fluxes (W1, W2, W3) should be downloaded, True by default, boolean
+- spitzer: Whether Spitzer fluxes (3.6, 4.5, 5.8, 8.0, 24 micron) should be downloaded, True by default, boolean
+- xmm: Whether XMM fluxes (V, B, U, UVW1, UVM2, UVW2) should be downloaded, False by default, boolean

+- vizier_filename: filename to a vot table contianing Vizier photometry queried from http://vizier.cds.unistra.fr/vizier/sed/ (will query based on coordinates authomatically if not specified, only for advanced uses)
+- deletevot: if vizier_filename is provided, whether the vot file should be deleted afterwards, True by default, boolean
+- checkpos: whether to require all photometry for a given instrument to come from the same catalog, to minimize mistaken identification of sources in crowded regions, False by default, boolean

 ```
 x.addguesses()
 ```